Personal information means information about an identifiable individual such as their name, contact details, income, or employment details.

 We respect your privacy and keep your information confidential unless we are lawfully required or allowed to disclose it.

-We create and maintain a secure environment for the protection of your personal information and records.
+We create and maintain a secure environment to protect your personal information and records.
 When we collect this information, it is kept safe and secure.
 We use reasonable security safeguards to protect information from loss, unauthorised access, use, or disclosure.

-How we ensure that personal information is accurate
+How we ensure your personal information is accurate

 We take reasonable efforts to ensure that the personal information we collect, use or disclose is accurate.
 Whenever you provide information, either directly or through your employer or agent, our records will be updated.

-Individuals should let us know of any change in circumstances such as a change of address.
+You should let us know of any change in your circumstances such as a change of address.
 You have the right to ask that we correct any errors or omissions in your personal information.

 How long we keep your personal information